 3 steps to help reach your pension plan’s targeted funded status

-1. Tailor your goal to whether your plan is active or frozen
+1. Base your goal on whether your plan is active or frozen.

-3. Match your risk management strategy to your goal
+3. Match your risk management strategy to your funded status goal.

 - Risk exposure

 When you evaluate the results of the study, look for what gets your plan fully funded to terminate in the shortest amount of time.
 Consider what reduces volatility the most and at the lowest cost in a variety of market conditions and interest rate environments.